mvboven/cmv-serology/README.md

 6-Output of the MCMC output of the transmission model analyses ('scenario1.csv' and 'scenario2.csv').
 See the Mathematica program for details.

-7-A zip file with an R/STAN model for alternative analyses of the data using the transmission model (14/04/2017).
+7-A zip file with an R/STAN model for alternative analyses of the data using the transmission model ('cmv_gender.zip').
 The code is drafted by Christiaan van Dorp and Sophia de Jong, much faster than the Mathematica program, and yields identical results.
 Updates and extensions will be posted.